 \subsection{Matched observational studies and sensitivity analysis}

 In \S \ref{sec:rand_test_quantiles}--\ref{sec:inv_test_conf_set} we studied randomization tests for null hypotheses on quantiles of individual effects $\tau_{(k)}$'s as well as numbers of units $n(c)$'s with effects greater than any threshold.
-In this section, we will focus on matched observational studies, which can be viewed as stratified experiments but with \textit{unknown} treatment assignment mechanisms due to unmeasured confounding.
-Specifically, in a matched observational study, units within the same stratum may have different (unknown) propensity scores.
+In this section, we will focus on matched observational studies, which have \textit{unknown} treatment assignment mechanisms due to unmeasured confounding.
+Specifically, in a matched observational study, units within the same stratum may have different {\rev and unknown} propensity scores.
 This obviously violates Definition \ref{def:ERBE} and renders the randomization inference in \S \ref{sec:rand_test_quantiles}--\ref{sec:inv_test_conf_set} not directly applicable.

 In the following, we will invoke \citet{Rosenbaum02a}'s sensitivity analysis framework to investigate to what extent our inference on $\tau_{(k)}$'s and $n(c)$'s is robust to unmeasured confounding.
 Specifically, we will conduct tests and construct confidence sets for $\tau_{(k)}$'s and $n(c)$'s under a sensitivity model that allows certain amounts of biases in the treatment assignment.
 Below we first introduce Rosenbaum's sensitivity model, and then demonstrate how we can utilize the stratified rank score statistic to conduct sensitivity analysis for quantiles of individual treatment effects.